-Delivering the National Programmes is Referee Coaching and Development Manager David McHugh together with Referee Development Officers David Keane, David O'Brien and David Wilkinson.
+Delivering the National Programmes is Referee Coaching and Development Manager David McHugh together with Referee Development Officers Peter Fitzgibbon, David O'Brien and David Wilkinson.

-Neysa Herity and Julie Ashmore are in charge of all Administration issues relating to the work of the department.
+Neysa Herity and Julie Moran are in charge of all administration issues relating to the work of the department.

 Refereeing is key to the game and is an important element of IRFU Policy.

 The continued investment in referee development has produced great success over the years and produced some of the most respected match officials in world rugby.